qboticslabs/mobilemanipulationchallenge2018/README.md

 2) Ubuntu 16.04 LTS

+Note: Assuming all the TIAGo packages are set on your computer

-Challenge Packages
+##Challenge Packages

+1) From the repository, copy following packages to the ROS workspace and do catkin build

 ```
 mob_manip_challenge_2018
 mob_manip_gui
 ```
-1) Copy both of this packages to the ROS workspace and do catkin build

 ################################################################################################################
 ##Use-case 1: Delivering book to a table